contextgeneric/cgp-patterns/content/error-wrapping.md

 error messages, we need to _wrap_ around source errors like `std::io::Error`, and provide additional details so that the user knows that the error occured when trying to load the app config.
+Next, we will learn about how to wrap around these errors in CGP.

 ## Wrapped Source Error